 Your landlord can also hand it to another adult or older teenager living with you.
-If your landlord hands it to someone else who lives with you, they must also send you a copy of the notice by certified mail.
+If your landlord hands it to someone else who lives with you, they must also mail you a copy of the notice.

 Subsidized housing Page 6